unlim-it/docs.bosonprotocol.io/src/docs/applications/leptonite.md

 # Introduction to Leptonite

+**Description below provided by Frontend Operator, not Boson Protocol**

 The Leptonite application can be accessed [here](http://leptonite.io).
 It shows you how to build a p2p marketplace powered by Boson Protocol.
 Users can connect their wallets and list a set of items as a